 A family owned and developed homestead farm since 2001

 Greenlands Farm is a small, three generational sustainable modern homestead farm located in rural North Carolina in a spot known locally as Half Hell, but better known as Bolivia.
-The farm is a true reflection of farm life: growing organic veggies in the fields, baking fresh in the farm kitchen, and selling those products online (at www.maudiesmart.com) that are made and packaged on-site.
+The farm is a true reflection of the homestead farm life: growing organic produce, baking fresh in the farm kitchen with farm grown ingredients, and composting culls and scrapes on the farm.
+The farm family lives the sustainable lifestyle they teach about!

-When you come to Greenlands Farm as a guest, we suggest you leave the busy world behind and enjoy a slower pace: take time to hear the birds and bugs singing, take time to chat, and take time to connect to the farm lifestyle.
+When you come to Greenlands Farm as a guest for a tour or your special event, we suggest you leave the busy world behind and enjoy a slower pace: take time to hear the birds and bugs singing, take time to chat, and take time to connect to the farm lifestyle.
 Although a working farm is a busy life for the farm family, their connection to their family, the environment, and homestead farm life is strong and they want to share it with you.

 The Farm Family